awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

     return success
 ```

-The following code is a pseudo code example of lazy loading logic with TTL\.
+The following is a pseudocode example of lazy loading logic with TTL\.

 ```
 // *****************************************